Quantitative Reasoning Pre-Summer 2012

 Frontiers of Science

 Frontiers of Science (Science C1000) satisfies both the QR requirement and one course of the science requirement when passed with a letter-grade of C or above.
-Students must score at least 16 on the Quantitative Reasoning Exam to enroll in Frontiers of Science.
+Students must score at least 16 on the Quantitative Reasoning Exam in the last three years prior to enrolling in Frontiers of Science.

 The following courses have been approved as satisfying the quantitative reasoning requirement if completed with a satisfactory letter grade.
 (BC indicates a Barnard College course.)
 This list is updated annually.
 If a particular quantitative reasoning course does not appear on the list, students should ask their GS advisor about its appropriateness for the requirement.